ceph/ceph/doc/cephfs/posix.rst

 "POSIX-like" but diverge significantly from the standard by dropping support for things like in-place file modifications, truncate, or directory renames.

 Bottom line
 -----------

-CephFS relaxes more than local Linux kernel file systems (e.g., writes spanning object boundaries may be torn).
+CephFS relaxes more than local Linux kernel file systems (for example, writes spanning object boundaries may be torn).
 It relaxes strictly less than NFS when it comes to multiclient consistency, and generally less than NFS when it comes to write atomicity.